Storage for High Performance Computing

 Handling 10s of Terabytes and millions of files

-Bull Director for HPSS removes the recall queue bottleneck.
+Bull Director for HPSS removes this bottleneck.

 Weather forecast and climate prediction improvement are a priority for METEO FRANCE.
 Their aim is to accelerate the prediction and location of severe phenomena and anticipate climate change and its impacts.
 The recent improvements are the result of more observations and more accurate models and required a new generation of world-class super computers and a new architecture capable to manage and compute massive data sets.